Terms & Conditions

 (e) ’Application Form’ – the Application Form available for completion online or to download via the International Summer School for Teens website.

-(g) ’Reservation Fee’ the £500 deposit specified on the the International Summer School for Teens website or published literature relating to student’s attendance at the ‘school.’
+(g) ’Reservation Fee’ the £500 deposit specified on the International Summer School for Teens website or published literature relating to student’s attendance at the ‘School.’

-(h) ’Tuition Fees’ the fees shown on the International Summer School for Teens website or published literature relating to all services, accommodation, meals, transport and airport transfers.
+(I) ’Full Fee’ the total fee payable by a Student as shown on the International Summer School for Teens website or published literature relating to all services to be provided by the School.

-(m) ’Cultural excursions’ refers to field trips away from the residential accommodation provided, giving students the opportunity to visit cultural landmarks.
+(l) ’Cultural Excursions’ refers to field trips away from the residential accommodation provided, giving students the opportunity to visit cultural landmarks.